History of Christianity and homosexuality: Early Christianity

-In his fourth homily on Romans, John Chrysostom argued in the fourth century that homosexual acts are worse than murder and so degrading that they constitute a kind of punishment in itself, and that enjoyment of such acts actually makes them worse, "for suppose I were to see a person running naked, with his body all besmeared with mire, and yet not covering himself, but exulting in it, I should not rejoice with him, but should rather bewail that he did not even perceive that he was doing shamefully."
+In his fourth homily on Romans, John Chrysostom argued in the fourth century that homosexual acts are worse than murder and so degrading that they constitute a kind of punishment in itself, and that enjoyment of such acts makes them worse, "for suppose I were to see a person running naked, with his body all besmeared with mire, and yet not covering himself, but exulting in it, I should not rejoice with him, but should rather bewail that he did not even perceive that he was doing shamefully."
 He also said: "But nothing can there be more worthless than a man who has pandered himself.
 For not the soul only, but the body also of one who hath been so treated, is disgraced, and deserves to be driven out everywhere."

 The writings of the early church contain strong condemnations of same-sex acts.
 Tertullian wrote, "When Paul asserts that males and females changed among themselves the natural use of the creature in that which is unnatural, he validates the natural way".
 Ambrosiaster wrote, "Paul tells us that these things came about, that a woman should lust after another woman, because God was angry at the human race because of its idolatry.
 Those who interpret this differently do not understand the force of the argument.
 For what is it to change the use of nature into a use which is contrary to nature, if not to take away the former and adopt the latter, so that the same part of the body should be used by each of the sexes in a way for which it was not intended?...
 It is clear that, because they changed the truth of God into a lie, they changed the natural use (of sexuality) into that use by which they were dishonored and condemned".
 John Chrysostom wrote, "No one can say that it was by being prevented from legitimate intercourse that they came to this pass or that it was from having no means to fulfill their desire that they were driven to this monstrous insanity...
 What is contrary to nature has something irritating and displeasing in it, so that they could not even claim to be getting pleasure out of it.
 For genuine pleasure comes from following what is according to nature.
 But when God abandons a person to his own devices, then everything is turned upside down."
 Cyprian wrote, "If you were able... to direct your eyes into secret places, to unfasten the locked doors of sleeping chambers and to open these hidden recesses to the perception of sight, you would behold that being carried on by the unchaste which a chaste countenance could not behold.
 You would see that it is in an indignity even to see...
 Men with frenzied lusts rush against men.
 Things are done which cannot even give pleasure to those who do them".